Briana Nelson Goff

 - FSHS 763 Crisis Across the Lifespan

 One of the most unique aspects of her work at K-State is the development of the Trauma Research, Education and Consultation at K-State (TRECK) Team.
 This program includes graduate and undergraduate students, and over 150 students have been involved in the TRECK Team research and projects since it began in 1998.
 Members of the team have conducted research on trauma in couples; submitted and published professional journal articles; presented workshops at state, national and international conferences; provided workshops and education for non-professionals and community members throughout Kansas; and provided clinical therapy services for trauma survivors and their family members.
 Since 2004, Dr. Nelson Goff and the TRECK Team have focused their research on soldiers who have served in Operation Iraqi Freedom (Iraq) and Operation Enduring Freedom (Afghanistan) and their partners to understand the individual and systemic effects of war deployments and trauma in couples.
-Since 2009, she has served as the director of the Institute for the Health and Security of Military Families in the School of Family Studies and Human Services, where she is in charge of developing collaborative educational, outreach and clinical services programs for military families in the state.
+From 2009 to 2017, she served as the director of the Institute for the Health and Security of Military Families in the School of Family Studies and Human Services, where she was in charge of developing collaborative educational, outreach and clinical services programs for military families in the state.
 Dr. Goff received the U.S. Department of the Army Outstanding Civilian Service Award in 2014, the Fort Riley Distinguished Trooper Award and the Kansas State University Excellence in Engagement Award in 2015, and the Department of the Army Chief of Staff Outstanding Civilian Service Award in 2016.

 Since 2010, Dr. Nelson Goff and a colleague at Texas Tech University have conducted research, workshops and educational programs at their universities, collaborating on a national research study on the positive aspects of having a child with Down syndrome titled, "My Kid Has More Chromosomes than Yours!: The Journey to Hope and Resilience in Parenting a Child with Down Syndrome."
 They have worked together on this national study on parenting children with Down syndrome, which is both a personal and professional endeavor.